melorin2022/EnergyManagmentSystem-VAMK/README.md

 # Solution Workflow:

 1.Get Weather Forecast from external apis.
-2. Predict Solar Energy Output
+2. Predict Solar Energy Output.
-3. Predict Consumption
+3. Predict Consumption.
-4. Calculate remaining energy
+4. Calculate remaining energy .
-5. Estimate peak hours for buying and selling
+5. Estimate peak hours for buying and selling .
 6. make decision to buy sell or store.

 # Using AI:

-1. Energy management - buy , store or sell
+1. Energy management - buy , store or sell.
-2. Energy demand forecasting using AI
+2. Energy demand forecasting using AI.
-3. Integration with the inverter -> when to charge the battery or discharge
+3. Integration with the inverter -> when to charge the battery or discharge.

 # Hourly Househol Enenrgy Consumption in Finland Jan - Dec.
 2023